 College students may not need the day-to-day support that they had in high school, but they still need engagement and support from family.
 From making sure that students have appropriate professional clothing for classroom presentations, Career Day, and interviews, to remembering a special occasion with a care package or note, parents can – and should – remain engaged.

 Message from Vice Chancellor Driscoll

-As Vice Chancellor for Advancement and External Affairs, and as a mom who celebrated threechildren who graduated from college, I am excited to see so many of our Pacer parents and families involved with their students at USC Aiken.
+As Vice Chancellor for Advancement and External Affairs, and as a mom who celebrated three children who graduated from college, I am excited to see so many of our Pacer parents and families involved with their students at UofSC Aiken.

-In fact, I know that Ms. Sandy Talbott, Coordinator of Parent and Family Relations, takes great pride to ensure that you receive information and resources to help you support your students, and that your students receive the best Pacer experience possible as they transition from high school to college, and from college to career.
+In fact, I know that Mr. Kevin Nolan, Coordinator of Parent and Family Relations, takes great pride to ensure that you receive information and resources to help you support your students and that your students receive the best Pacer experience possible as they transition from high school to college and from college to career.
 How do I know this is happening?

 Let me share a few initiatives: